shiva-tk/blog/content/posts/note-taking-with-emacs-and-org-roam.md

 ## And More... {#and-more-dot-dot-dot}

-This is just a taste of what's possible.
+This is just a glimpse into what's possible.
 In future posts I may cover how I track tasks with org mode.